 So it's early in the crisis and the joint chiefs are recommending bombing Cuba back to the stone age.
 Even former Secretary of State Dean Acheson is recommending same with a foreknowledge of consquences that is truly frightening: We warn, we strike, they strike back in Berlin, NATO kicks in.
 “Hopefully,” he says, “cooler heads prevail.”
 On the third day, General Curtis Le May gets into the act with this rationale:

 “The big red dog is diggin' in our backyard and we are justified in shooting him...”

-Afterwards, JFK and his advisors, who are looking for the alternative, which, of course, turns out to be the quarantine or blockade of Cuba, joke about the general's language — the reduction to homey metaphor of an act that might end the world — and I realized, for the zillionth time, that for the last eight years we've had the General Le Mays not only running things but giving rationales for our actions: "Wanted: Dead or Alive," etc. We've had no real leadership.
-We've had no one demanding more evidence and looking for alternatives.
+Afterwards, JFK and his advisors, who are looking for the alternative, which, of course, turns out to be the quarantine or blockade of Cuba, joke about the general's language — the reduction to homey metaphor of an act that might end the world — and I realized, for the zillionth time, that for the last eight years we've had General Le Mays running things: “Wanted: Dead or Alive,” etc. We've had no one demanding more evidence and looking for alternatives.
 We've had no cooler heads.
-We've rushed in where angels fear to tread.
 Hell, the General Le Mays of the Bush administration have been the cooler heads.